NirjharAlam/nirjhar.github.io/DNN-inversion/README.md

 ## Inversion of GPR B-scans Using Deep Neural Networks
+A generative model is used to learn a joint distribution of GPR B-scans and corresponding structural geometry for inversion.
+The dataset describes buried objects, with reflective properties, buried at different positions in a soil like medium.

 <div align="center">
     <img src="./DNN-inversion/img/DNN_inversion_result (1).PNG" alt= Results of AE inversion of GPR B-scans from buried cylinders.
 The material